 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

-The resuscitation of ancient feuds between the two Naga clans changed the geographical politic of Southeast Asia into a complete reversal setting.
-The exodus of the Sri Vijaya from Mahidhara to take control of the Angkorian throne brought the Ocean Naga legacy in land.
-Inscriptions witness the settlement of the family members of Suryavarman I on the Khorat Plateau, the traditional ream of Culodhara.
+The resuscitation of ancient feuds between the two Naga clans completely reverse setting the geographical politic of Southeast Asia.
+The exodus of the Sri Vijaya from Mahidhara to take control of the Angkorean throne actually brought the Ocean Naga' s legacy in land.
+Inscriptions started to wtness the settlement of the family members of Suryavarman I (1006-1050) on the Khorat Plateau, whic was the traditional ream of Culodhara.
 At the same time, Indian history witnesses the occupation of the Malay Archipelago by the South Indian Cholan Empire.
 Under Rajendra Chola II, the Chola conquered and occupied the Mahidhara ream of the Sri Vijaya.
-His successor, Rajadhiraja (1044-1054), took control of the Cholan Empire at 1044.
-He was a contemporary of the king Suryavarman I (1006-1050) who, as a Cakravatin Monarch of Angkor, had the same title as Rajadhiraja.
-Considering that the clash between the Chola and the Sri Vijaya continued on during the next reigns of both Chola and Angkor, the bearing of the same title of a cakaravatin monarch, indicated rivalry between the two houses (Notes: The legacy of Angkor).
-In a hostile environment, we have the reason to believe that the Cholan King Rajadhiraja was not in a friendly term to the new Angkorian court.
-He was more likely a direct successor of the last Angkorian king Jayavarman V who joined the Cholan consortium after the dynastic crisis.
-His title conveys that he was challenging Suryavarman I as a true cakravatin monarch through the assertion that he was actually the rightful heir for the Angkorian throne.
-Indian history seams to mark his reign as uneventful but was preoccupying himself to stabilize the vast empire left by his predecessors.
+His successor, Rajadhiraja (1044-1054) who took control of the Cholan Empire at 1044 was actually a contemporary of Suryavarman I. As a Cakravatin Monarch of Angkor, Suryavarman I must to have the same title as Rajadhiraja.
+Considering that the clash between the Chola and the Sri Vijaya continued on during the next reigns of both Chola and Angkor, the bearing of the same title of a cakaravatin monarch indicated rivalry between the two houses (Notes: The legacy of Angkor).
+In a hostile environment, we have the reason to believe that the Cholan King Rajadhiraja was not in a friendly term to the new Angkorean court.
+He was more likely a direct descendant of the last Angkorean king Jayavarman V who joined the Cholan consortium after the dynastic crisis.
+His title conveys that he was challenging Suryavarman I as a true cakravatin monarch through the assertion that he was actually the rightful heir for the Angkorean throne.
+Indian history seams to mark his reign as uneventful, being mostly preoccupying himself to stabilize the vast empire left by his predecessors.
 Evidences show however that his exploit was more focusing on the eastern front of India, and to the most extend on Southeast Asia.
 After strengthening the Cholan legacy at Java, he carried on the Cholan supremacy into the Mon country and beyond (Ramanadesa: The Mon Countries: The Mons of Tathon and the "Talaing" identity).
 After the reign of Rajadhiraja I, the Cholan Empire went into decline.
 At the same time, we see a new political adjustment at Angkor to accommodate the inclusion of Cholan members back into its cakravatin establishment.

-Modern history of Angkor, the Sri Vijaya, and the Javanese Empire, had been written separately as of different entities.
+In modern history of Angkor, the account of the Sri Vijaya and the Javanese Empire had been written separately as of different entities.
 Compiled by different groups of specialized historians, each account was tied to its specific political region.
 Cambodia, Malaysia, and Java were portrayed as different countries, developed independently since the start of their existence.
 Overlooking past connection, scholars virtually see no existing links between these powerhouses other than their apparent drive for supremacy.
 Nevertheless, scholars agreed that they were connected under the same cultural development known to them as the Indianization.
 Happening way back in the past, we had argued that their common legacy started after the formation of Nokor Khmer at Prey-Nokor.
 Trigged by internal feud, the three factions of the royal descendants from Kaundinya (including the Chenla house itself) were becoming the next generation of kings for both Southeast Asia and India.
 Carrying on the legacy of the Gupta Empire, Jayavarman II established Angkor to become the next Cakravatin Empire.
 During its early foundation, Angkor succeeded in accomplishing its task as a Middle Kingdom, by reuniting family members who were direct descendants of the late Kaundinya and the Nagi princess.
 Along the way, other factions soon joined in and their contribution constituted the expansion of the Khmer Chakaravatin Empire.
 The Dynastic crisis however induced a serious setback as the Cholan and Sri Vijayan houses went head on contending for supremacy.
 It is important to note that despite family's connection, the two clans were of totally different cultural backgrounds and affinities.
-The Sri Vijaya was Buddhist but had been initiated to the Sivaite cult of Devaraja through the remaining legacy of the last Angkorian court.
-On the other hand, the Chola became devout Vishnuite with the close connection with the Southern Indian religious schools.
-The love-hate relationship between the two contenders would create the dynamic of the next development that affected the whole of Southeast Asia.
+The Sri Vijaya was Buddhist but had been initiated to the Sivaite cult of Devaraja through the remaining legacy of the last Angkorean court.
+On the other hand, evidences show that the Chola became devout Vishnuite after Krishna III invaded Takkolam in 949 AD (The Chola Dynasty: The Cholan Connection: The Origin of the Cholas).
+The love-hate relationship between Sivaism and Vishnuism would create the dynamic of the next development that affected the whole welfare of Southeast Asia.
 At Ramanadesa, Pagan emerged under the leadership of Anuruddha as another powerhouse to challenge both the Sri Vijayan and the Cholan Empires.
 Under these adverse circumstances, fight erupted as each contender was preoccupying about their own hidden agenda.
-Nevertheless, Buddhism had played its role sub-consciously to bring them back to rationality.
+Underneath the conflicts, Buddhism had played its role sub-consciously to bring them back to rationality.
 Even though rivalry was still imminent, serious attempts for reunification had also been initiated.

 The venerable lord Guru Cri Divakarapandita from the region of Vnur Dnan, in the district of Sadya of the sect of Karamantara, third category, trained in reveal knowledge (from his) youth never ceased to learn and to teach all the sacred texts (agama) and to practice asceticism.

-The locality of Vnur Dnan was mentioned in another inscription found at Phnom Sandak where Divakara apparently settled in.
-His presence in the Angkorian court is mentioned next during the reign of Udayadityavarman II.
+Unfortunately, the passage does provide only a sketchy background about his origin.
+However we know that The locality of Vnur Dnan was located at Phnom Sandak where Divakara apparently settled in, by another inscription that was found at the region.
+His presence in the Angkorean court is mentioned next during the reign of Udayadityavarman II.

 In the reign of SM Cri Udayadityavarmadeva, who ascended the throne in 972 caka (1050 AD) when the king erected the KA Suvarnalinga.
 For the purpose of worshipping, the venerable lord Guru Cri Divakarapandita was invited to officiate.

 It is important to note that Udayadityavarman II was crowned by his guru Jayendrapandita whose family from Stok Koh Thom had sole ownership of the Devaraja ritual.
-Divakara on the other hand who was at the time very young, might just hold a minor position at first, but his career would pick-up fast after he was promoted to the rank of president of rites for the Angkorian King.
+On the other hand, Divakara who was at the time very young might just hold a minor position at first.
+Nevertheless, the inscription conveys next that his career would pick-up fast as he was soon promoted to the rank of president of rites for the Angkorean King.

-The joining of the Chola in the Cakravatin establishment marked the ascending of Divakara' s career in the Angkorian court.
-Taking the opportunity of internal conflict, he promoted himself through the Angkorian channel that was previously reserved to the priestly family of Sdok Koh Thom.
+The joining of the Chola in the Cakravatin establishment marked the ascending of Divakara's career in the Angkorean court.
+Taking the opportunity of internal conflict, he promoted himself through the Angkorean channel that was previously reserved to the priestly family of Sdok Koh Thom.
 From the inscription of Phnom Sandak, we know that he was assigned to the job of Lord Guru.
 The first king to be crowned by him was Jayavarman VI.

 In the reign of SM Cri Jayavarmadeva, when, on the occasion of his ascension to the holy royalty, he sought for a priest fit in all respects to carry out the function of Prah Guru to celebrate the royal coronation. - .It was the venerable lord Guru Cri Divakarapandita who was invited to fulfill the venerable lord Guru.

-The passage appears to indicate that Divakara brough himself up to become Lord Guru to perform the coronation of the king Jayavarman VI.
-Once again, we see the aggressivity of the Chief priest in the politic of the Angkorian court.
-Conforming to the Vishnuite sect of Hinduim, Divakara was just exercising his priesthood' s right as a member of the top cast of the kingdom.
+The passage appears to indicate that Divakara brought himself up to become Lord Guru to perform the coronation of the king Jayavarman VI.
+Once again, we see the aggressively of the Chief priest in the politic of the Angkorean court.
+Conforming to the Vishnuite sect of Hinduim, Divakara was just exercising his priesthood's right as a member of the top cast of the kingdom.
 Needless to say, his aggressiveness had led to more unrest during the next reigns at Angkor.
 After his coronation, there are not many records or legacies of Jayavarman VI left at Angkor's site.
 The next passage indicates that he was more active at Champapura.

 When SM Cri Jayavarmadeva went on a pilgrimage to the temples and holy places .. went to K.J Cri Campasvara, the venerable lord Guru Cri Divakarapandita was invited to go and make (concessions?) in all the temples.